If your computer is running the Windows operating system, chances are that you’re familiar with the term “malware.”

 Software Tools to Remove the Malware

-In order to remove a trojan, virus, worm or any other of the malicious software types mentioned above from your Windows machine, there are various software tools to help you with that.
+In order to remove a trojan, virus, worm, or any other of the malicious software types mentioned above from your Windows machine, there are various software tools to help you with that.

-It’s recommended to perform a full system scan by a real-time antivirus scanner.
+It’s recommended to perform a full system scan with a real-time antivirus scanner.
 If you don’t have a paid version already, you can get a free trial for 30 days for most software tools.

 Top-notch software tools that you can use against malware include the following:

 In the next section, I will provide the necessary steps to take whenever your Windows PC is infected with malware.

 How to Remove Malware From Your Windows Machine

 In this section, I’ll talk about three anti-malware tools: SUPERAntiSpyWare, HitmanPro, and Malwarebytes, as well as one additional tool for the extremely aggressive malware, RKill.